CSS-Electronics/canedge-influxdb-writer/README.md

 2. S3 server: Add your S3 server details in `inputs.py` and set `s3 = True`
 3. In `inputs.py` update the DBC path list and the device list to match yours
 4. Optionally modify the signal filters or resampling frequency
+5. On the 1st run, the script will process data starting from `default_start` (you may want to modify this)

 ---